partykit/templates/templates/chat-room/README.md

 Standard functions such as `fetch` work as expected on the server, so you can add more actions to your new multiplayer chat.

-Multiple PartyKit servers can be deployed in the same project, and they can communicate with each other.
-You can use this to build more complex applications, such as having a realtime dashboard to track aggregate AI usage alongside the chatroom, or another server to handle authentication or perhaps presence and lobbies.
+Multiple PartyKit servers can be deployed in the same project, and they can communicate with each other. ([Learn about having multiple parties per project.](https://docs.partykit.io/guides/using-multiple-parties-per-project/)) You can use this to build more complex applications, such as having a realtime dashboard to track aggregate AI usage alongside the chatroom, or another server to handle authentication or perhaps presence and lobbies.